Feed-in tariffs in the United Kingdom

-A feed-in tariff is when payments are given by energy suppliers if a property or organisation generates their own electricity using technology such as solar panels or wind turbines and feeds any surplus back to the grid.
-In the United Kingdom, they were entered into law by the Energy Act 2008 and took effect from April 2010.
+A feed-in tariff (FIT) is paid by energy suppliers in the United Kingdom if a property or organisation generates their own electricity using technology such as solar panels or wind turbines and feeds any surplus back to the grid.
+The FIT scheme was imposed on suppliers by the UK government, and applied to installations completed between July 2009 and March 2019.

+Timespan

+The FIT scheme entered into law through the Energy Act 2008 and commenced in April 2010, with backdated applications accepted for generation systems installed from July 2009 onwards.
+Payments were contracted for either 20 or 25 years.
 The scheme closed to new applicants on 31 March 2019.

 Scope

 The Feed-In Tariff applies to small-scale generation of electricity using eligible renewable technologies.
-To encourage development of these technologies, feed-in tariffs pay the generator a certain amount even for energy which the generator themselves consumes.
-Electricity fed into the grid receives an additional export tariff, currently (May 2020) 5.24p per kWh.
-Costs for the programme are borne by all British electricity consumers proportionally: all consumers will bear a slight increase in their annual bill, thus allowing electricity utilities to pay the FIT for renewable electricity generated at the rates set by the government.
-Payments through the mechanism are intended to replace the ROCs available through the Renewables Obligation for small-scale renewable energy generators and is based on a few key elements:
+To encourage development of these technologies, feed-in tariffs pay the generator a certain amount – even for energy which the generator themselves consumes.
+Electricity fed into the grid receives an additional export tariff.
+Costs for the programme are borne by all British electricity consumers proportionally.
+Payments through the scheme are intended to replace the ROCs available through the Renewables Obligation for small-scale renewable energy generators.
+In detail: